Context

 Product Profile of commercially produced complementary foods

 The second part of the research was an assessment of the nutritional composition and labelling of CPCF found in the National Capital Region of the Philippines using the WHO Europe NPM designed specifically to assess CPCF marketed as suitable for older infants and young children (6-36 months).
-Although ATNI recognizes that this model was developed for the Europe region, it was used for this pilot study as there is not yet an equivalent model adapted for the south-east Asia region, or for the Philippines.
+Although ATNi recognizes that this model was developed for the Europe region, it was used for this pilot study as there is not yet an equivalent model adapted for the south-east Asia region, or for the Philippines.

 A total of 211 CPCF marketed as suitable for older infants and young children between 6 and 36 months of age were found and assessed.
 These products were made by 22 food companies, 19 of which are based outside of the Philippines.